mbarrera2020/python-challenge/README.md

   * identify the winner of the election based on popular vote
   other:
     - display the results on the terminal
-    - export a text file wiht the results and store in a specific folder
+    - export a text file with the results and store in a specific folder